Vinelab/NeoEloquent/README.md

 $edge = $location->user()->edge();
 ```

-You may also specify the other side of the edge.
+You may also specify the model at the other side of the edge.

 > Note: By default NeoEloquent will try to pefrorm the `$location->user` internally to figure
 out the related side of the edge based on the relation function name, in this case it's